Last updated on 10th January 2024

-It’s likely that over the past year or so, you’ve probably heard someone talking about cryptocurrency.
+It’s likely that over the past couple of years or so, you’ve probably heard someone talking about cryptocurrency.

 It’s a subject which elicits some strong opinion, with as many people advising against buying it as there are advising that you invest your life’s savings and gamble on its price rising.